-In evaluating the performance of the Board, the NC also considered the Company's share price performance over a five-year period vis-à-vis the Singapore Straits Times index and other official indicators, including growth in earnings and net tangible assets per share, return on assets, dividend per ordinary share and dividend yield in its evaluation.
+In evaluating the performance of the Board, the NC also considered the Company's share price performance over a five-year period vis-à-vis the Singapore Straits Times Index and other official indicators, including growth in earnings and net tangible assets per share, return on assets, dividend per ordinary share and dividend yield in its evaluation.

-Principle 6 - Access to Information
+Access to Information

 In addition to the Annual Budget which is submitted to the Board for approval, comprehensive quarterly and annual financial statements and reports are also submitted to the Board for approval prior to being released to the Singapore Exchange Securities Trading Limited ("SGX").
+Agenda for Board Meetings and Board papers are provided to the Directors in advance.

-The Board has full access to the Senior Management team and the Company Secretary.
-The Company Secretary has defined roles and responsibilities and attends all Board and Committee meetings of the Company.
+The Board has full access to the Senior Management team.
+The Company Secretary has defined roles and responsibilities.
+She administers and attends the Board and Committee Meetings of the Company and prepares Minutes of Board proceedings.
+She ensures compliance with all relevant rules and regulations.